yavorgeorgiev2004/autobiography/README.md

 | iPad | 768px | ✅ Pass | Two-column layout works |
 | Desktop | 1920px | ✅ Pass | Max-width constrains content |

-#### Accessibility Testing
+#### Accessibility Testing/ usability
-Used semantic html and alt text on images to ensure screen reder compatibility as well as other controling devices are able to navigate the website.
+Used semantic html and alt text on images to ensure screen reader compatibility as well as other controling devices are able to navigate the website.
 - ✅ Semantic HTML (`<nav>`, `<main>`, `<footer>`, `<article>`)
 - ✅ Alt text on all images